 You can make Peas with Basil with fresh peas or frozen peas.
-There was a great sale on frozen peas, so I decided that it was not only the more frugal decision, but also the easier decision.
+There was a great sale on frozen peas, so I decided that it was not only the more frugal decision but also the easier decision.
 To quickly thaw frozen peas, place them in a colander and run hot water over them.
-Pat them dry and use as called for in the recipe.
+Pat them dry and use them as called for in the recipe.
 If you use fresh peas, steam them for 2 minutes before using them in the recipe.

 - 2 - 2½ lbs. frozen peas, thawed

 - 1 bunch green onions, thinly sliced - use the tops too!

 - 1 tablespoons parsley